 La Korrigane, which made its debut in 2010, is a craft brewery where beers are produced in small quantities and served only in its pub.
 The owners are involved in local food associations and help promote Quebec City’s producers by serving light meals and snacks made from locally grown and produced ingredients.
 One of its most famous beers is the Emily Carter blueberry beer (fruity, not sweet), but other notable blends include the Mary Morgan, a light, refreshing white beer, or the Croquemitaine, which has subtle maple undertones.
 The atmosphere is warm, welcoming, and informal.
 There’s a small patio, always packed and lively with beer lovers wanting to drink in every last bit of Quebec City’s short summer.

-L’Inox is one of the city’s oldest microbreweries that used to be located in the Old Port.
-A few years ago, L'Inox created a stir when its owners announced they were moving to the Grande Allee, the most touristic of all Quebec City streets.
-Longtime fans feared the place would lose its rebellious ways, but since the clientele moved along with the beer, L’Inox Grande Allee has become the best place to have an informal drink uptown.
+Brasserie INOX Brewery is one of the city’s oldest microbreweries and is located in the Old Port.
+A few years ago, Inox created a stir when its owners announced they were moving to the Grande Allee, the most touristic of all Quebec City streets.
+Longtime fans feared the place would lose its rebellious ways, but since the clientele moved along with the beer, INOX Grande Allee has become the best place to have an informal drink uptown.
 The pub looks like a cool industrial loft, and the patio is the perfect place to people watch, especially when the Grande Allee becomes pedestrian during summer festivals.
-Locals order beer by the pitcher to wash down pub snacks like nachos and European-style hot dogs.
+Locals order beer by the pitcher to wash down pub snacks such as nachos and European-style hot dogs.